 - But, the judges are under obligation to tell us about any conflicts of interest.

 - If they do not feel they can judge the story impartially they will be put in touch with a mediator judge.

 - They will work with the mediator judge to rank the story fairly and appropriately.

 - The judges and anyone supporting them will be instructed to keep all people and their stories confidential until the stories are published.

 Choosing the Leaders

-- Dimensions will use the scores to determine 8 successful stories per category.
-These people will be the Learning Disability and Autism Leaders for 2020.
+- Dimensions will use the scores to determine the Learning Disability and Autism Leaders for 2021.

 - If there are any tied places (people with the same score in the same category) mediating judges will choose which story succeeds.

 - Dimensions will send the eligible Leaders’ stories to the Lifetime Achievement Award and the Young Persons Award judges for their decisions.